sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

 * A variety of situations occurs.

-* Depending on the type of job, it may be better to do job with written recipe or may be better to learn by doing.
+* Depending on the type of job, it may be better to do the job with the written recipe or may be better to learn by doing.

 * Beginners are embarrassed when a lot of menus are ordered at once.

-### Studio Reflections (Need to be summarized)
+### Studio Reflections
-#### I like …
-15SQuad / Eunho: I like that you find many interviewees with variety.
-WARdrobe/Vagif: I very much like the presentation.
-Lots of pictures with a nice reference makes it interesting and easily understandable

-Gimme/Lixia: I like how you interviewed many different experienced people and showing all different kinds of the photos.

-JAKY/Seonghyeon: I like that you highlighted some key words from the slide.

-Wardrobe/Kamal: I liked the depth of the research meaning the wide range of cafes

-#### I wish ...
-15SQuad / Taehyung: I wish you talk more slowly in the beginning of presentation(interesting mment part).
-It was little bit hard to follow.

-> Ogogada/sungha: Oh that part was mine, sorry for that :)
+- There are many good comments about our presentation.
+First of all, many people noted that we tried to find and analyze the situation and information deeply, and tried to point out notable, important points among these.

-> Ogogada/Sihyun: We will consider more about this for further presenatations.
-Sorry for that T.T
+> We thought this is our team's strength and we will try to keep this strength for further design project milestones.

-15SQuad/Doheon: I wish your team can specify the type of cafe; bakery, coffee, or cafes that serve both.
-Ogogada/Sihyun : Thank you good comment !

-#### Others
+- In contrast, there were also some comments about specifying the type of cafe.
+Since each cafe has different characteristics (like includes/not includes bakery), so someone points out that it will be better to specify this for later milestones.

+> We also agree with this.
+For real implementation and testing for further process, it will be so hard to generalize all the cafes in one semester.
+Based on the information we got, we are planning to specify the cafe for making lofi or midfi prototype.

-15SQuad / Eunho: I have some concern that the UI - the format or structure of POS might be different for each cafe, even if the cafe is franchise.
-I am so curious that how do you solve this problem if you give some kind of guide for this POS UI.
+- There also was a question that whether the structure of POS UI is different for each cafe even if the cafe is the same franchise.

+> We haven't considered about this and considering and knowing this will be helpful to our design project.
+We will ask more various people from other regions to check this.

+- For minor comment, someone commented that some parts of our presentation were a little bit fast so that hard to follow.

+> We realized this, and will more try to present with listener's perspective.